 Tax Favored Accounts

 On the other hand, income producing assets are often held outside a tax advantaged account.
 This is because, otherwise, the income would be “trapped” inside the tax deferred (or tax free) account.
-When this happens, the income cannot flow out to the investor unless a deliberate withdrawal is being made from the account, such as an RMD (Required Minimum Distribution).
-This is, of course, assuming the investor wants to make withdrawals and use the income generated from the investment to live.
+When this happens, the income cannot flow out to the investor unless a deliberate or mandatory withdrawal is being made from the account, such as an RMD (Required Minimum Distribution).
+This is, of course, assuming the investor wants to make withdrawals and live off investment income.

 Cash Flow Investments with Tax Benefits

-Also, cash flow strategies can have benefits that lower overall taxes from investments based on the strategy itself, as opposed to just where the asset is held.
+Also, cash flow strategies can have benefits that lower overall taxes from investments based on the strategy itself, as opposed to just where the asset is held, such as in a retirement account.
 For example, real estate rental ownership has the benefits of depreciation write-offs and 1031 exchanges that investors may use.

-Another tax benefit example is when cash flow investments have tax benefits as a result of being structured as an S Corporation, which is common with small business.
+Another tax benefit example is when cash flow investments have tax benefits as a result of being structured as an entity such as an S Corporation, which is common with small business.

 Capital Gains Taxes

-You can see how much a role taxes play in both cash flow and capital gains investing.
+You can see how much a role taxes play how much investors get to keep from their investment earnings, whether from cash flow or capital gains investing.

 Bull and Bear Markets